Japanese Studies Program @ York University

 Every student must activate his/her E-mail account as soon as possible.

-All the tests are administered via Moodle.
+All the tests are administered via eClass.
 Only York account is used.

 Web Sites

-GRADING SCHEME (Please be advised that the grading scheme is different from the standard one for York University.)
+GRADING SCHEME (Please note that the grading scheme is different from the standard one for York University.)

 % GRADE POINTS EVALUATION